-In the past, I wrote an article titled "The cost per square foot myth" explaining the misconception of this method by homeowners.
-In surfing the net, I came across a website that had published my article and a interesting response that is seen below.
+I had previously published an article titled “The cost per square foot myth” explaining the misconception of this method by homeowners.
+In surfing the net, I came across a website that had published that article and an interesting response that is seen below.

 “This author clearly doesn’t get it.
 Yes, a take-off is required for estimated cost on completed house plans.
 But for those who don’t yet have completed house plans, this doesn’t work.

 The author doesn’t seem to understand the idea that different levels of estimates are needed at different stages in the game.
 At an early stage, when one is considering what type of building to build, or whether they can afford it, the expense and time of a full take-off is idiotic.
 In fact, take-offs are usually done when a project is ready to build, making them useless for someone who hasn’t decided what to build.
 This author doesn’t present an alternate form of estimate for the undecided home builder who doesn’t have plans.

 You think a person who works in Architecture would understand the difference between a conceptual estimate and a full construction estimate.”

 Comment by B.S. – 1/2/07

 Before I respond, you should know that the comment is really by someone who left the initials BS.
 I didn’t change it for the effect of what same may think the BS might mean after reading my follow up to the previous article and to the reaction from the reader.
 Personally, I found the response to be a bit humorous, since I did get it.